-Ph.D., University of Michigan; American Studies Professor Pegler-Gordon teaches courses in Asian American history, immigration policy, oral history, public history, museums and K-12 history education, including the politicization of U.S. racial and immigration history.
-She recently completed her second book, "Closing the Golden Door: Asian Migration and the Hidden History of Exclusion at Ellis Island," which received an Honorable Mention for the Association for Asian American Studies History Bo
+Ph.D., University of Michigan; American Studies Professor Professor Pegler-Gordon teaches courses in Asian American history, immigration policy, oral history, public history, museums and K-12 history education, including the politicization of U.S. racial and immigration history.
+She works with students in her classes on collaboratively created publications such as "What Kind of Justice?
+Oral Histories about Vincent Chin, Forty Years Later" (2022), "On the Banks: Currents within APIDA/A Youth Ex

 Professor Anna Pegler-Gordon published, Oral History as Asian American Pedagogy at Association for Asian American Studies; Embodied Experiences of Archival Space at Organization of American Historians (both in April 2023.)